cschladetsch/KAI/Source/Test/Include/Readme.md

 # Common Test Includes

-See the readme in _Test/Source/Common_.

-This is just the headers for those classes.
+Thees are the headers for the common base classes for other tests.